Hans Cory: Ethnographic studies and publications

-Speaking Swahili and several local dialects, Cory had a special interest in the cultural traditions of various ethnic groups, at the time called tribes.
+Speaking Swahili and several local languages, Cory had a special interest in the cultural traditions of various ethnic groups, at the time called tribes.
 A self-taught anthropologist with long years of ethnographic studies based on participant observation, Cory collected extensive ethnographic field data, including traditional music, wall paintings and ritual sculptures.
 Based on this, he published articles and books about such diverse subjects as colonial history, traditional law, land tenure, ethnic customs and beliefs, secret societies and witchcraft, food and plants, as well as traditional songs and poetry.

 From the 1930s to 1950s, he collected more than 1000 clay figurines used for initiation rites and published works on this topic, most notably his African Figurines: their Ceremonial Use in Puberty Rites in Tanganyika.
 According to German ethnologist Elisabeth Grohs, who studied puberty ceremonies and the use of figurines in Tanzania in the 1960s, Cory donated a large number of these figurines at the end of his life to the National Museum in Dar es Salaam.
 Some of these figurines were published in 1994 in the catalogue for the German exhibition "Tanzania - Masterpieces of African Sculpture", accompanied by art historical essays in German and Swahili.

 In his 1944 article: "Figurines Used in the Initiation Ceremonies of the Nguu of Tanganyika Territory", Cory described the ritual "use of figurines and songs in combination [...] generally used in East Africa at puberty ceremonies for both sexes."
 He also noted a "rigid separation of the two sexes" for the ceremonies.
 Usually, every sculpture was accompanied by a specific song, and Cory indicated a short section of the lyrics in both the native language and in English translation, along with photographs and explanations about their ritual meaning and use.
 Expressing his appreciation of these figurines and songs, he called them examples of the "descriptive and symbolic art" and statements of the ethics of social conduct, used by East Africans for important occasions.

 Based on copies of wall paintings made for initiation rites of the Sukuma and Nyamwezi "Snake Charmers" societies, Cory published his collection of what he called 'primitive' paintings and his comments about this form of teaching oral history of the societies to novitiates.
 In a review of this work, Cory was quoted as follows:

 These wall paintings may do something, even if it is only very little, to tackle the problem of better understanding between Europeans and Africans.
 They show that the African processes artistic faculties which may not yet display great technical skill, but which are already sufficiently developed to give testimony to the existence of, perhaps not striking heights of artistry, but at any rate considerable depths of intellectual penetration.